(First published: January 29th, 2020. Updated: July 26th, 2023)

 How accurate is AI?

-ML starts with datasets.
+ML starts with datasets, and bias might start in datasets too.
 If a dataset is limited in terms of variability i.e., it does not cover some possible classes of cases, the resulting classification may be biased.
 The algorithm’s accuracy may be well evaluated regarding general results for the entire population, but it can still be biased for small subgroups.
 To reduce bias, it is crucial to make sure that the training dataset that is used for building the algorithm is diverse in accordance with both common and scarce cases.
 For instance, think about the occupational recommendations that are related to minorities.
 If a training dataset does not include records for minorities, predictions and recommendations about those minorities may be biased.
-This already happened in reality, at Amazon’s recruitment automation that was found to be gender discriminant.
+This already happened in reality, at Amazon’s recruitment automation, which was found to be gender discriminant.
+Furthermore, bias may occur during the feature engineering stage, when you select which variables are included in a model.
+Feature engineering significantly influences a model’s prediction accuracy.
+However, while its impact on accuracy is easy to measure, its impact on the model’s bias is not.

 Another source of bias may be the subjective evaluations that are included in datasets.
 I recall my experience two decades ago when I participated as a rater in huge psychiatric research.
 The preparations for the fieldwork included raters training in order to create calibration within the team.
 The head of the research, a professor of Psychiatry and the head of the Psychiatry department in one of the largest hospitals in my country, wanted to make sure that every mental symptom that we encounter would be classified the same by every rater in the team.
 For that reason, he decided to train the team by himself.
 Interrater reliability is also relevant to AI that is based on the labeling that humans produce.
 In those use cases, subjective judgments must be calibrated, so the labeled data would not be affected by perceptions and cognitive human biases.